nycm1989/nRequest/README.md

 - Make a custom request by type
 - Upload multipart files
 - Change headers
-- New! single or multiple WebSocket with restarter and error control!
+- Single or multiple WebSocket with restarter and error control!
+- Donwload any file from https or http

 ## Example
 ```dart